schematics/schematics/README.md

 We achieve this by calling `Movie.make_json_ownersafe`.
 This function is a classmethod available on the `model` class.
 It knows to remove `_cls` and `_Types` because they are in `model._internal_fields`.
-You can add any Fields that should be treated as internal to your system by adding a list named `_private_fields` to your model and listing each field.
+You can add any fields that should be treated as internal to your system by adding a list named `_private_fields` to your model and listing each field.

     {